Recovering Injected Astrophysics from the LISA Galactic Double White Dwarf Binaries: Introduction

 The LISA Galactic DWD binaries will probe isolated binary evolution in the lower end of the stellar mass spectrum where most stars reside.
-Several million DWDs in the Milky Way and local group are expected to radiate gravitational waves in the LISA band, with the majority having overlapping frequencies that can be observed as a Galactic gravitational-wave foreground \citep[e.g.][]{Benacquista2006, Breivik2020b, Staelens2024,Hofman2024}.
-In addition to the Galactic foreground, is expected that LISA will discover tens-of-thousands of individually resolved DWDs in the Milky Way \citep[e.g.][]{Nelemans2001,Nissanke2012,Tang2024} and the local group \citep[e.g.][]{Korol2018b, Roebber2020, Korol2020, Keim2023}.
-In addition to isolated binaries, LISA will discover DWDs that have been formed either dynamically in environments like globular clusters \citep[][]{Willems2007,Kremer2018}, or higher-multiplicity systems in the field of the Milky Way \citep[e.g.][]{2023ASPC..534..275O}.
-However, the Type Ia supernova rate from merging DWDs in globular clusters may be as low as $10^{-7} yr^{-1}$ in an environment like the Milky-Way \citep{Kremer2020,Kremer2021}, compared to a $10^{-3}yr^{-1}$ estimate for the Type Ia rates of Milky-Way-like galaxies \citep[][]{Frohmaier2018}.
-Furthermore, the triple fraction of WD progenitor stars is measured to make up $20\%$ or less of the stellar population \citep[e.g.][]{2023ASPC..534..275O}.
-Thus, the majority of resolved DWDs discovered by LISA are expected to have been born in isolated binary systems.
-Because of this, we can use comparisons between the predicted and observed isolated binary populations to infer constraints on models of binary evolution and learn about the underlying astrophysical processes.
+Several million DWDs in The Milky Way and local group are expected to radiate gravitational waves in the LISA band, with the majority having overlapping frequencies that can be observed as a Galactic gravitational-wave foreground \citep[e.g.][]{Benacquista2006, Breivik2020b, Staelens2024,Hofman2024}.
+In addition to the Galactic foreground, is expected that LISA will discover tens-of-thousands of individually resolved DWDs in The Milky Way \citep[e.g.][]{Nelemans2001,Nissanke2012,Tang2024} and the local group \citep[e.g.][]{Korol2018b, Roebber2020, Korol2020, Keim2023}.
+In addition to isolated binaries, LISA will discover DWDs that have been formed either dynamically in environments like globular clusters \citep[][]{Willems2007,Kremer2018}, or higher-multiplicity systems in the field of The Milky Way \citep[e.g.][]{2023ASPC..534..275O}.
+However, the Type Ia supernova rate from merging DWDs in globular clusters may be as low as $10^{-7} yr^{-1}$ in an environment like The Milky Way \citep{Kremer2020,Kremer2021}, compared to a $10^{-3}yr^{-1}$ estimate for the Type Ia rates of Milky-Way-like galaxies \citep[][]{Frohmaier2018}.